RdzYogi/static/README.md

 ### !!Do not modify the gh-pages branch.
 It is generated automaticaly!!
 #
 - Switch to gh-pages branch on Github and on the right you will see Enviroments (it usually takes a few minutes to update)
-- Click on the github-pages
+- Click on the github-pages under Enviroments
 - On the new page clicking view deployment will take you to the url of your page

 # Using it